-7 Amazing Low Light Plants
+7 Amazing Low Light Indoor Plants

-Pothos plants are by far the easiest plant ever.
-It can live with minimal light (and to be honest, minimal water if you happen to forget about it for awhile).
+Pothos plants can live with minimal light (and to be honest, minimal water if you happen to forget about it for awhile).
 You can even snake the plant around a room to make it feel like there’s more plants in it (or propagate it!).

 2. Bird’s Nest Fern

-photo by Emily John Photography
+photos by Emily John Photography

 3. ZZ Plant

-Rishi had one of these in his condo before we got married and despite getting little to no light, it did amazing!
+Rishi (my husband) had one of these in his condo before we got married and despite getting little to no light, it did amazing!

 4. Spider Plant

 Spider plants are right on par with pothos plants.
 Both are super easy to care for and make a big impact in a room.
-Once spider plants start producing babies you can have tons and tons of spider plants all over your home – perfect for getting to that 3 plants per room rule!
+They’re also super easy to propagate!

 5. Snake Plant